photoprism/photoprism-docs/docs/user-guide/faq.md

 If enabled via `PHOTOPRISM_SIDECAR_JSON` or `--sidecar-json`, [Exiftool](https://exiftool.org/) is used to automatically create a JSON sidecar for each media file.
-This way, embedded XMP and video metadata can be indexed as well.
+**This way, embedded XMP and video metadata can be indexed as well.**
 Native metadata extraction is limited to common Exif headers.
 Note that this causes moderate overhead when indexing for the first time.

-JSON files may also be useful for debugging as they contain the complete metadata and can be opened using a regular text editor, and many other applications.
+JSON files may also be useful for debugging as they contain the complete metadata, and can be processed using common development tools and text editors.

+!!! tip
+    PhotoPrism can also read JSON files exported by Google Photos.
+Support for additional schemas may be added over time.

 #### YAML ####